Five Vegetable Fermentation Mistakes You Are Making

 Allow For a Long Enough Fermentation Time

 Fermenting vegetables for a proper amount of time also influences biogenic amine (histamine) content.
-If Lactobacillus spp. are given enough time to thrive and then metabolize, a lot of these species have the ability to degrade and decrease biogenic amines in all types of fermented foods.
-You can read more about the vegetable fermentation timeline here.
+If Lactobacillus spp. are given enough time to thrive and metabolize, many of these species can degrade and decrease biogenic amines in all fermented foods.

 Keep It Vegan If You Have Gut Issues